 Primary care is the first contact a person has with the health system.
 It is often synonymous with general practice, however the sector covers a range of public, private and non-government health services and health service providers.
 These include nursing, midwifery, pharmacy, dentistry, Aboriginal health services and allied health.
 Primary care may be delivered in a range of settings, including aged care, disability care and the community.

-This page presents primary care service use, experience of care, expenditure, information gaps and emerging developments.
+This article presents primary care service use, experience of care, expenditure, information gaps and emerging developments.
 It focuses on Medicare-subsidised general practitioner (GP), allied health, nursing, midwifery and Aboriginal Health Worker services.
 While these data are comprehensive and provide useful insights, outside of these sources data on primary health services are limited.
 For more information, see Data and information gaps and the future of primary health care.

 For related primary care information, see Oral and dental health, Indigenous Health and wellbeing, Pathology, imaging and other diagnostic services, Health expenditure and Health workforce.